mknnj/kube-apilibrary/README.md

 ﻿# Kubernetes Scheduler submission guide
+This document is a guide designed to help users launch their containerized deep learning jobs with the new Kubernetes-based scheduler.
+The scheduler's purpose is to exploit the iterative nature of a deep learning training task in order to perform per epoch profiling and optimize the allocation of GPU memory to the running jobs.
+The scheduler optimizes resources use, allocating an arbitrary number of GPUs to a job, in order to efficiently use all the GPUs on the machine.
+With the help of snapshots, taken at the end of each epoch, it is also possible to preempt running jobs in order to execute higher priority jobs.
+Since your script has to be aware of being run with the scheduler, a python library has been developed to encapsulate the interaction with the scheduler's components.

+**Disclaimer**: Please use the job only to submit experiments and not developing/debug scripts

+## Submission with run-scheduler

+If you have your docker image on westworld (with the right modifications, see below), then you can start your job by running the command run-scheduler:
+`run-scheduler [--image_name IMAGE_NAME] [--script_path SCRIPT_PATH] [--custom_dir CUSTOM_DIR] [--snapshots_dir SNAPSHOTS_DIR] [--batch_size BATCH_SIZE] [--training_set_size TRAINING_SET_SIZE]
+                     [--max_epochs MAX_EPOCHS] [--is_single_gpu IS_SINGLE_GPU] [--disable_gpu_sharing DISABLE_GPU_SHARING] [--estimated_memory ESTIMATED_MEMORY] [--port_mapping PORT_MAPPING]
+                     job_name `

+Arguments semantic:

+ - “**job_name**”: the name of your experiment

+- “**image_name**”: the name of your docker image.

+- “**script_path**”: the string representing the path of the script inside the docker image, that will be run using the command “python *script_path*”

+- “**custom_dir**”: path to a directory to which you have access that you want to mount inside the running container at /custom.
+You can also run your script from here.

+- “**snapshots_dir**”: path to a directory to which you have access that will be mounted inside the running container at /snapshots.
+The library saves here snapshots of your training in case it's stopped .

+- “**batch_size**”: batch size used in the training for the experiment.
+It will be used by the scheduler along with the training_set_size to compute the number of iterations in one epoch, it will be exported as environment variable inside the running container as **BATCH_SIZE**

+- “**training_set_size**”: training set size for the experiment, excluding the validation set.
+It is used by the scheduler along with the batch size to compute the number of iterations in one training epoch.
+It is exported as enviroment variable inside the running container as **TRAINING_SET_SIZE**

+- “**max_epochs**”: represents the maximum number of epochs for your job.
+It is used by the scheduler to predict the total duration of your job.
+It is exported as **EPOCHS_TO_BE_DONE**

+- “**is_single_gpu**”: tells the scheduler that your code doesn’t support multi-GPU training.
+If it’s true, the scheduler never schedules your job on more than 1 GPU.

+- “**disable_gpu_sharing**”: tells the scheduler that your script cannot be run in sharing on a GPU.
+If true the job will always be scheduled alone on a GPU, this makes your job iterations faster since there will be no interference but it’ll be more difficult to find the space to schedule it so it may remain pending for longer time. [the default is false but if you need your job to be isolated from other jobs you may want to set it true]

+- “**estimated_memory**”: the estimated GPU memory used by your **running container [in MiB].** Note that this is usually larger than the model size, and it’s suggested to overestimate it because if it’s too small the job may fail.

+- “**port_mapping**”: a string \<nodePort1\>:\<containerPort1\>,\<nodePort2\>:\<containerPort2\>,... to expose container ports.

+Additionally, your container will automatically mount your dataset folders (/home/\<username\>/datasets) in /datasets

+In case of errors, the logs will be available by using the command `scheduler-get-logs [jobID]` that will return the output of your script, that is saved in a text file by the scheduler.

+## Other commands

+- `scheduler-state [--all] [--nlast]` will return the descriptions and the status of the `nlast` jobs submitted.
+Use `--all` to switch between your jobs or all jobs

+- `scheduler-cancel-job [jobID]` is used to forcefully end a submitted job

+- `scheduler-get-logs [jobID]` is used to show the logs for a particular job.
+If it's pending for a long time it's suggested to kill it.

+# Requirements
+As anticipated, your docker image and your script need to be slightly modified in order to be run with the scheduler efficiently

 ## Docker image build
 In your Dockerfile you should add the installation of the dedicated API library for the scheduler: